-2020-2021 Academic Catal og Express processing (2 business days) \$25.00 Document Mailing Fee This fee is charged when students request official documents to be sent via mail (for example, transcripts, I-20s, etc.).
-Regular USPS (domestic only) No charge Domestic FedEx \$25.00 International FedEx \$65.00 Program Exit Application Fee This fee is charged when the student applies for graduation upon completion of their program of study.
-This fee is charged regardless of the student's intention to participate in the annual Commencement Ceremony.
+2021-2022 Academic Catal og complete or graduate.
+This fee is not associated with the commencement ceremony, and is charged regardless of the student's intention to participate in the commencement.
 The fee covers costs of diploma/certificate creation, processing, and mailing.
-All Graduates \$150.00 Late Graduation Application Fee This fee is charged to students who submit the graduation application past the deadline.
-This fee is charged in addition to the graduation application fee.
-All Graduates \$50.00 Distance Matter Fra This fee is charged when a diploma is mailed.
-Domestic Mailing \$30.00 Diploma Mailing Fee International Mailing \$100.00 Diploma Replacement Fee This fee is charged if the student requests an additional or replacement diploma.
+Any diplomas or certificates returned to the school as undeliverable will incur an additional Document Mailing Fee if the university needs to send the diploma/certificate to the student.
+Diploma Replacement Fee This fee is charged if the student requests an additional or replacement diploma.
 All Students \$50.00 Change of Program or Specialization Fee Required for change of program of study or a change of concentration for existing students.
-All Students \$20.00 ID Replacement Fee This fee is charged per replacement card.
-All Students \$10.00 Late Registration Fee This fee is charged to students who register for courses after the registration deadline.
-This fee is charged per semester.
-All Academic Programs \$50.00 Late Payment Fee This fee is charged for tuition payments paid after the payment deadline.
+All Students \$20.00 FXUA ID Replacement Fee This fee is charged for tuition payments paid after the payment deadline.
 This fee may not exceed \$500.00.
-All Applicants 3% of outstanding balance due at the time of payment Check Return Fee Applies only if check received is unpaid by the bank.
-All Applicants \$45.00 Credit Card Charge- Back Fee Applies if payment made by credit card is charged-back.
-All Applicants 3% of the charged-back amount Wire Transfer Refund Fee Charged if a refund is requested to be paid via a wire transfer.
-International Wire \$45.00 Domestic Wire \$25.00
+All Students \$10.00 Late Payment Fee This fee is charged for tuition payments paid after the payment deadline.
+This fee may not exceed \$500.00.
+All Students 3% of outstanding balance due at the time of payment Check Return Fee Applies only if check received is unpaid by the bank.
+All Students \$45.00 Credit Card Charge- Back Fee Applies if payment made by credit card is charged-back.
+All Students 3% of the charged-back amount Wire Transfer Refund Charged if a refund is requested to be paid via a wire transfer.
+International Wire \$45.00 Fee Domestic Wire \$35.00